OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Once we're done with the analysis of all the functions in the `AppDelegate` class, we can conclude that there is no relevant code present.
 The lack of any code in the above functions raises the question - from where is the application's initialisation code being called?

-Luckily the current application has a small code base, and we can see presence of another *ViewController* class in the **Symbol Tree** view.
-In this class, function *viewDidLoad()* function looks interesting.
-If we check the documentation of [viewDidLoad()](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621495-viewdidload "viewDidLoad()"), it can also be used for initialisation of views.
+Luckily the current application has a small code base, and we can find another `ViewController` class in the **Symbol Tree** view.
+In this class, function `viewDidLoad` function looks interesting.
+If you check the documentation of [`viewDidLoad`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621495-viewdidload "viewDidLoad()"), you can see that it can also be used to perform additional initialization on views.

 ![Decompilation of viewDidLoad function](Images/Chapters/0x06c/manual_reversing_ghidra_viewdidload_decompile.png "Decompilation of viewDidLoad function")